istudyatuni/file-merger/README.md

 `extension` - extension for all input and output files (optional parameter)

+If you specify `extension`, you must write all files without extensions

 `folder` - sub-folder, where files located (optional parameter)

 `files` - array with input file names without extension.
 Their content are merged in the order as in this list

-`output` - resulting file name without extension
+`output` - resulting file name

 `use` - if `false`, this config file will not be used (optional parameter)